 Is it worth it?
 Well, like most things, it depends on what you’re looking for and what your specific skill set is.
 A car-buying service will help take a bit of the negotiating responsibilities off of your hands.
 If you are a terrible negotiator and cave under pressure, using a car-buying service could save you a lot of money because the service agent won’t cave to pressure from a pushy car salesperson or the dealer like you might.

 If you’re willing to spend some time researching deals in your area on your own, you’ll likely be able to beat whatever price a car-buying service can offer you.
 By choosing a car-buying service, you might also be setting yourself up to pay extra fees for their time and trouble.

-Whether or not you choose to go rogue at the dealer or use a car buying service, considering the different options before making a final choice—and it’s also worth taking a look at what your area dealerships have to offer.
+Whether or not you choose to go rogue at the dealer or use a car-buying service, consider the different options before making a final choice.
+It’s also worth taking a look at what your area dealerships have to offer.

 There are three main ways you can use a service to buy a car while skipping a trip to the dealership: individual brokers, clubs that you already belong to, and car concierge services.

 A car broker is there to do the messy work of searching for good values and negotiating with dealerships for you.
 Whether as a free agent or as an employee of a large company, brokers will do their best to save you money on the purchase of your next vehicle.

 - Pros: You often won’t have to pay brokers any fee, or at least won’t have to pay a fee as high as the other car-buying services in this list.